-Vaccines and radiopharmaceuticals and their administration fees are reimbursed by a member's MCO.
+Vaccines and their administration fees are reimbursed by a member's MCO.

-Providers who receive reimbursement under a bundled rate, including inpatient and outpatient hospital providers, are reimbursed by a member's MCO.
+Providers who receive reimbursement under a bundled rate are reimbursed by a member's MCO.

 Providers who were reimbursed a bundled rate by the member's MCO for certain services (e.g., hydration, catheter maintenance, TPN) for DOS prior to January 1, 2009, should continue to be reimbursed by the member's MCO.
 Provider should work with the member's MCO in these situations.